renxida/renxida.github.io/content/authors/admin/_index.md

 I am Cedar Ren.
 I write kernels, compiler, simulation, and other systems code for high-performance LLM acceleration ASICs.

-I'm interested in systems, hierarchies of astraction, and representations of knowledge.
+I'm interested in systems, hierarchies of abstraction, and representations of knowledge.

 I feel at home with people who like words, numbers, and diagrams.